Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 6.md

 - It is an instance of a more larger problem called service discovery
 - On high level there are a few differnt approaches:
   - Allow clients to connect to any node, then this node routes
-  - Send all request to routing tier first
+  - Send all requests to routing tier first
   - Require the client to be aware of the partition
 - In all cases, the key problem is how the dicision is made
 - Many distributes systems rely on a separate coordination service like ZooKeeper